 Because the body will still think that you are pregnant, it is entirely possible that you will get through your first trimester without knowing that you have a blighted ovum.
 Obviously this can be very distressing to get to 12 weeks when you think you are over the worst part and find that the embryo never developed.
 This is only going to happen though in places where the first scan that you get is not until the 12 weeks mark (like in the UK if you do not have a history of pregnancy problems).

-So, if you do have any spotting and/or cramping then it is worth speaking to your doctor to get an early ultrasound scan.
+So, if you do have any spotting and/or cramping then it is worth speaking to your doctor to get an early ultrasound scan and hopefully they can put your mind at rest.